fanpu/website/_pages/courses.md

   to date with the state-of-the-art in this field.

 - 15-784 &nbsp; **[Foundations of Cooperative AI](https://www.cs.cmu.edu/~15784/)**, [Vincent Conitzer](https://www.cs.cmu.edu/~conitzer/), [Caspar Oesterheld](https://www.andrew.cmu.edu/user/coesterh/), [Tuomas Sandholm](https://www.cs.cmu.edu/~sandholm/)
+  {: .course-item #course15784 }

+  This course covered many topics in AI which are typically not covered in a machine learning course, such as normal and extensive form games, various forms of equilibriums in games, solving for such equilibriums, learning in games (regret matching), decision theories, and mechanism design.
+  In fact, a lot of it comes from economic theory.

-  I did not enjoy this course as much as I would have liked for several reasons.
+  The content was interesting, but I did not enjoy this course as much as I would have liked because the way that the content was presented was relatively hand-wavey, trading depth for breadth.
-  The way that the content was presented was relatively hand-wavey, the slides are not very organized, and there are many slides which are essentially summaries of papers that the professors wrote, which made it too high-level to be able to concretely understand anything.
 That said, the course is being offered for the first time, so it will probably improve in subsequent iterations.

 - 10-617 &nbsp; **[Intermediate Deep Learning](https://rsalakhucmu.github.io/10417-22/)**, [Ruslan Salakhutdinov](https://www.cs.cmu.edu/~rsalakhu/)
+  {: .course-item #course10617 }

   Ruslan is one of the household names in the machine learning community (he invented the Dropout technique to prevent overfitting which is now standard in